Live in Nashville? See How Much Money Your Home Could Earn You This Month

 If you’re starting to come around on the idea of becoming an Airbnb host, see how much money you could make by listing your place in Nashville.

-Nashville is a top summer travel destination, and there’s a shortage of hosts.
+Nashville is a top travel destination, and there’s a shortage of hosts.
 Between the live music on Broadway, trendy East Nashville eateries and nearby hiking options, Music City is considered an “It” city these days — which means there’s a demand for space.

 How Much Could Your Place in Nashville Fetch?